CH6832/python-pep8-syle-checker/README.md

 ### Content overview

     .
-    ├── classes/ - main class of the program
+    ├── _vscode/ - vscode settings (rename to .vscode for debugging) ├── classes/ - main class of the program
     ├── logs/ - log files created by the progam
     ├── tests/ - test cases